-Consider the auditory form $[{ta}{a}]$.
-As you can see in a spectrogram when you say [tak], this sound consists of a high-frequency brief noise ("burst") ($[{t}]$), followed by a loud periodic ("sonorant") sound with formants around 1000 Hz ([a]), followed by a silence ([]), followed by a burst with a peak around 2500 Hz ($[{k}]$).
+In a narrower transcription, the auditory form is [\'ta\k]: as you can see in a spectrogram, this sound consists of (at least) a silence ([\]), followed by a high-frequency brief noise ("burst") (['t]), followed by a loud periodic ("sonorant") sound with formants around 1000 Hz ([a]), followed by another silence, followed by a burst with a peak around 2500 Hz ([k]).
 A listener of Russian will have to map this sound to the phonological form /.tak./, which is a single syllable (syllables are delimited by periods here) that consists of an ordered sequence of three of the 40 (or so) Russian phonemes ('ordered' because /.kat./ would mean something else).
 The Russian listener can subsequently easily look this up in her lexicon and finds |tak| 'so', a common interjection expressing agreement.
 How can we model the Russian perception of [a], or equivalently, [periodic, sonorant, F1 = 800 Hz], i.e. an auditorily periodic and sonorant sound with a first formant of, say, 800 Hz?
 Simply like the following tableau: